 Directions: There are several ways to get to the trail head depending on where you are.
 From downtown Brevard, drive west on US64 for just under 3.5 miles and look for the right hand turn and brown and white sign for the Kuykendall Group Camp.
 Turn right here, then immediately bear left on to Catheys Creek Rd which becomes FR471.
+The road begins as paved, but narrows down to a gravel forest road.
 Drive 3.5 miles on Catheys Creek Rd and park at FR5361 on the right without blocking the gate.
-You will have passed Catheys Creek Falls.
+You will have passed Catheys Creek Falls along the way.
 If you are in the Pisgah Center and Fish Hatchery area on 475, drive 6 miles on 475 from the intersection of US276 to Gloucester Gap and turn left on FR471.
 Drive another 4.5 miles and FR5361 will be on the left.
 The hike begins on the road beyond the gate.

 back to the Pisgah page